 This function allows you to enable or disable the sound alarm for dialout.
 When enabled, a high sound level at the remote microphone (optional)-that meets the programmed recognition time and level-will trip a sound alarm and the unit will dial out.
-Disabling sound will prevent a sound alarm dialout.
+Disabling sound will prevent a sound alarm dialout status report.
 The default setting is enabled (on).

-- To enable/disable sound: - 1.
-Press the SENSOR ON/OFF key.
+To enable/disable sound:

 2. Press the Sound Alarm key (9).
-1400 will say "Sound Alarm On/Off" to indicate enabled or disabled respectively.
+1800 will say "Off" to indicate disabled or "On" to indicate enabled.